 For older teaching programmes starting from the academic year 2008-2009, please turn to Ukrainian Studies Planning Officer.

-The Ukrainian Studies module (KUKA-UK500 Ukrainian Studies, 15 cr) is carried out in cooperation with the Bachelor's Programme in Cultural studies and the Aleksanteri Institute starting from August 1, 2020.
+The Ukrainian Studies module (KUKA-UK500 Ukrainian Studies, 15 cr) was carried out in cooperation with the Bachelor's Programme in Cultural studies and the Aleksanteri Institute in 2020-2023.

-KUKA-UK500 Ukrainian Studies (15 cr) compulsory study units:
+KUKA-UK500 Ukrainian Studies (15 cr) consisted of three compulsory study units:

 |Curriculum 2020-2023||Curriculum 2023-2026|